Faringdon

 Faringdon /ˈfærɪŋdən/ is a historic market town in the Vale of White Horse, Oxfordshire, England, 18 mi south-west of Oxford, 10 mi north-west of Wantage and 12 mi east-north-east of Swindon.
-It extends to the River Thames in the north; the highest ground is on the Ridgeway in the south.
+Its views extend to the River Thames in the north and the highest ground visible is on the Ridgeway in the south.
 Faringdon was Berkshire's westernmost town until the 1974 boundary changes transferred its administration to Oxfordshire.
 The civil parish is formally known as Great Faringdon, to distinguish it from Little Faringdon in West Oxfordshire.
 The 2011 Census gave a population of 7,121; it was estimated at 7,992 in 2019.
 On 1 February 2004, Faringdon became the first place in south-east England to be awarded Fairtrade Town status.